ZertoPublic/Z4K/docs/Z4KDeploymentGuide.md

     -	Install Zerto Kubernetes Manager
     -	Create the Initial Access Token from Keycloak
     -	Install Zerto Kubernetes Manager Proxy
-    - Install Zerto 4 Kubernetes on Openshift
+    - Install Z4K on Openshift
-    - Install Zerto 4 Kubernetes on OpenShift on Additional cluster
+    - Install Z4K on OpenShift on Additional cluster
 5. Downloading the Zerto Operations Help Utility
 6. Update Z4K with a new Zerto License